awslabs/data-on-eks/website/docs/blueprints/streaming-platforms/emr-eks-flink.md

 Open the basic-example-app-cluster.yaml in any editor and replace the place holder for **JOB_EXECUTION_ROLE_ARN** with the flink_job_execution_role_arn terraform output command.
 Replace the **ENTER_S3_BUCKET** placeholder with the flink_operator_bucket output.

-Deploy the job by running the kubectl deply command.
+Deploy the job by running the kubectl deploy command.

 ```bash
 kubectl apply -f basic-example-app-cluster.yaml